pfdzm/doner/README.md

 Tracker for past months
 Charities can apply to be considered in the rotation

-## Main page:

-Branded top bar

-'Charity of the month' widget with a charity displaying the title, picture, and a link to their website.

--> Click on charity name navigates to Charity-detail page

-Donate button with a big, flashy CTA

--> Click on donate button starts an 'interactive' menu or flow of questions

-## Choice 1 page (main ingredient)

-Chicken, Beef, Vegan? -> different options result in a different donation amount in the end

-## Choice 2 page (secondary ingredient)

-Salat komplett, keine zwiebeln, keine tomaten, etc. -> Different options result in diff donation amount

-## Choice 3 page (sauce ingredient)

-Knoblauch, Krauter, Scharf

-## Order summary page

-Display a 'receipt' for the chosen ingredients/options with a total amount that will be donated

-Order button at the bottom -> sends the order to db and creates a new donation

-Navigated to thank you page if donation succesful

-## Thank you

-A simple thank you message and a link to the Doner stats page

-## Döner stats

-An overview of total donations per month and year total

 ## Model and data flow

 Database of charities needed with: